 The modern “Partner Church” movement celebrated its 20th anniversary in July 2010 during a special conference in Kolozsvar, Transylvania hosted by the then-named Transylvania Unitarian Church (in 2012, the Synods of both the Transylvanian Unitarian Church and the Unitarian Church in Hungary officially reunified as the Hungarian Unitarian Church).
 The 20th anniversary celebration of the partner church movement recognized the uniquely transformative influence of close relationships between local UU congregations in North America and local UU congregations in other parts of the world.
 The original partner church relationships were developed between UU congregations in North America and Unitarian churches in Transylvania, but have since expanded into other countries, including Hungary, the Czech Republic, India, the Philippines, Hong Kong, Uganda, Nigeria, Burundi, and beyond.
 Partner churches create mutually supportive relationships with varying focuses agreed upon by the partners.
 The UU Partner Church Council—an independent organization—is the key organizer of the partner church movement for North American congregations and individuals.

-- How did Unitarianism begin in India, or the Philippines or Nigeria?
+- How did Unitarianism begin in India, the Philippines, or Nigeria?

 The stories of how U/Uism began in any particular context are diverse and inspiring.
 Many of these stories are compiled in the ICUU’s “The Garden of Unitarian Universalism” curriculum and in U/U International Engagement: Past, Present, and Future.
 Please contact the UUA’s International Office for other published materials.